Sheida-Ebrahimi/Sheida-Ebrahimi/README.md

 As an aspiring software developer, I am currently looking for co-op opportunities to further my knowledge and experience.

-🔭 I’m currently working on some side projects to improve my skills as a programmer.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/sheida-ebrahimi-siaghi-462a6321b)